Stempnio/Pseudo-random-number-generators/README.md

 Repository contains implementations of number generators from different distributions.
 All of them are based on modular arithmetic.

-### Out directory - results of specific generators
+### Out directory - results from individual generators
 - values of chi-square statistic
 - degrees of freedom
 - numbers from specific distribution